-Comparison of compendium indicator def initions to DHS and MICS

-Indicator defin DHS-8 MICS-6

-Consumption of any iron-containing supplements (number of days) during pregnancy Given or bought multiple (Nearly identical) Percent distribution of the number of days during which women age 15-49 with a live birth or stillbirth in the 2 years preceding the survey took iron-containing supplements during pregnancy for the most recent live birth or stillbirth.
-NA NA

-micronutrients containing iron during pregnancy Consumption of multiple micronutrients containing iron during pregnancy NA

-Comparison of compendium questions pro oposed to DHS and MICS

-Compendium DHS-8 MICS-6
+Comparison of compendium indicator def initions to DHS and MICS Indicator defin DHS-8 MICS-6 = of any iron-containing number of days) during (Nearly identical) Percent distribution of the number of days during which women age 15-49 with a live birth or stillbirth in the 2 years preceding the survey took iron-containing supplements during pregnancy for the most recent live birth or stillbirth.
+NA Given or bought multiple micronutrients containing iron during pregnancy NA Consumption of micronutrients pregnancy of multiple s containing iron during NA Comparison of compendium questions pro oposed to DHS and MICS Compendium DHS-8 MICS-6 Q1 this pregnancy, were you a that contain iron" rather to given or did you buy any in the footnote: "This questic containing supplements, in micronutrient supplements and containing supplements and supplements are supplements.
+26 - the compendium proposes "During given or did you buy any tablets or syrup han "During this pregnancy, were you ron tablets or iron syrup ?"
+DHS-8 includes on must capture all types of iron-ncluding, for example, multiple ts in countries where these types of iron-re available.
+Adapt the question wording containing supplements available in the NA Q2 NA 1 Q3 Identical to DHS-8 Q428 1

-Q1 '

-Q2 NA

-Q3 Identical to DHS-8 Q428